There are affiliate links in this post.

 Before starting the curly girl method you need to use a clarifying shampoo to strip the silicones out of your hair.
 This is one I feel very comfortable going cheap on.
 I used Suave daily clarifying shampoo.
 I have been using this about every 3 weeks since then because even without silicones, I get some build up due to having hard water.

 If you want to use a low-poo I would go with Not Your Mother’s Naturals coconut milk and african marula tree oil shampoo.
+EDIT – I’ve since tried Not Your Mother’s Naturals Tahitian Gardenia flower & Mango butter shampoo and love it even more so I’d now recommend that variety.
 This is available at my local Meijer so you can probably find it ‘on the ground’ in your area.
 It is $8 a bottle at my store.
 This is a really ‘light’ low-poo, so if you have wavy hair it will not weigh down your waves like heavier products will.
 I started with Shea Moisture shampoo but it was too heavy so I’ve since donated that to my mom who has curlier hair than I have and can probably handle the heavier oils in it.

 If you want to go with a cowash, I recommend As I am Coconut Cowash.
 This is available at my local Walmart and Meijer for around $9 for the container.
 I was scared of co-washes at first because I read that wavy-haired curlies tend to get greasy hair if they co-wash.
-With this cowash, I do not get greasy hair and I feel like my hair gets clean enough.
-I still am a little nervous about exclusively using a cowash so I rotate between the Not your mother’s naturals shampoo and this, but I prefer the As I am Cowash as it seems to leave my hair more moisturized which I really need right now.
+With this cowash, I do not get greasy hair and I feel like my hair gets clean enough at last with occasional use.
+I still am a little nervous about exclusively using a cowash so I rotate between the Not your mother’s naturals shampoo and this.
+EDIT – I now prefer to just use low poo full time as my hair feels cleaner that way.
+I’d still recommend As I Am cowash to those looking for an affordable cowash though.

 The curly girl method recommend only coming hair when your hair has conditioner in it, in the shower.
 No other time!
 Some simply finger-comb their hair but I hate the feeling of wet hair between my fingers.
 I tried a few wide tooth combs that worked okay, but they left me with stringy curls.
 I went looking for an extra-wide tooth comb and came across Cricket Ultra Clean comb set and I LOVE the shorter one in this set.
 It has wider teeth than any of my other combs, and they come to a point.
 I don’t know exactly what it is that makes this comb work so well, but it detangles my hair so easily.
 Well worth the $5.

 The only leave-in conditioner I have tried is kinky curly knot-today leave in.
 It seems to work well, it smells nice.
 But, I haven’t tried any others for comparison.
 My bottle has lasted me over 2 months already, but I’ve heard As I am leave-in conditioner is also great and it’s slightly cheaper.
-I plan to try that next becuase I like the As I am Cowash so much.
+EDIT – I did try the As I Am leave-in, I didn’t really see any difference between the two so I’d use whichever you can find or get a better deal on.

 Deep conditioners.
 This is something I didn’t read much about when I was first learning about curly girl method.
 If you currently have a lot of frizz, your hair probably needs lot of moisture, so deep conditioning regularly (once a week or so) until your hair gets back to being healthier is a good idea.
 All of the curly girl youtube channels that I follow who recommend deep conditioners recommend really high-end ones that I just can’t justify spending money on.
 So far I have tried Maui Moisture Strength & Anti-Breakage + Agave Nectar Hair Mask and SheaMoisture Jamaican Black Castor Oil Strengthen & Restore Maque.
 I honestly don’t see a big improvement in my hair after using either of these, just a mild improvement.
 I’ve been applying them in the shower once per week and then leaving it on for 30 minutes before rinsing out.
 I think the SheaMoisture one leaves my hair feeling a bit more conditioned than the Maui but I won’t be repurchasing either.
 Still, if you want a cheap ($5-$10) deep conditioner they are good to start with and it’s definitely better than not deep conditioning at all.